Leshao-Zhang/Visualisation-Cross-Recurrence-Quantification-Analysis/README.md

 **Recurrent_Plot_Thresholding**

 By thresholding the distances, we can produce the Recurrent Plot[4].
+Since we are comparing the motion to itself, the diagonal line ussually should be turned off.

 ![](Recurrent_Plot_Thresholding.gif)